Hilaria Baldwin Shows Off Amazing Figure In Underwear Workout To Share How To Prevent Abdominal Separation

-Having four children—and a newborn at that—has done nothing to diminish Hilaria Baldwin’s commitment to health and fitness.
+Having four children — and a newborn at that — has done nothing to diminish Hilaria Baldwin’s commitment to health and fitness.

 The 34-year-old took to Instagram on Tuesday to share a health-related video upon request of her fans who want to know how to prevent diastasis recti, a condition most commonly known as abdominal separation.